What is Early Years Pupil Premium?

 - The guaranteed element of State Pension Credit

-- Child tax Credit and have an annual gross income of no more than £16,190.00
+- Child Tax Credit, provided you're not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190

 - Working Tax Credit Run-on (this is paid for 4 weeks after they stop qualifying for Working tax Credit)